Department of Engineering Cybernetics

 - April 2019: The invited talk at ME & Robotics Institute, Michigan University hosted by Prof. Jessy Grizzle, see the link

-- April 2018: The invited talk on "Skolkovo Robotics Forum", see the link
+- April 2018: The invited talk on "Skolkovo Robotics Forum", see

 - November 2017: The key-note lecturer at "6th Aalborg U Robotics workshop", Aalborg, Denmark.